Saginaw, Michigan: Industrialization

 In the early 20th century, automobile production proliferated throughout Michigan, but most notably in Detroit.
 Other Michigan cities became suppliers to Detroit factories, sometimes with factories of their own.
 In Saginaw, the Jackson-Church-Wilcox Company began as a partnership in 1906 for producing steering gear under the "Jacox" brand.
 Jackson-Church-Wilcox was acquired by Buick in 1909, and as part of General Motors became the Jackson, Church and Wilcox Division, the first GM division devoted to parts production.
 In 1919 the Jacox division was merged with Saginaw Malleable Iron and Central Foundry into GM's Saginaw Products Company.
 This formed the basis for the Saginaw Steering Gear Division, created in 1928.
 General Motors and other manufacturers established foundries and other automobile-related manufacturing facilities in Saginaw, for the production of chemicals and plate glass, as well as metal fabrication.
 This early development of a symbiotic relationship with the auto industry set the course for the future of the city.

-New governance
+Before the United States entered World War II, Saginaw's industrial complex became directed towards military production.
+Turning its efforts to the production of munitions, ordnance and components for military vehicles made Saginaw a significant contributor to the Allies' victory.
+Saginaw was home to a production facility that produced .30 caliber machine guns more quickly and at lower cost than the Army thought possible, armor-piercing shells for anti-tank use, and more than half a million M1 carbine rifles for the US military during World War II, the "Gun Plant" that later became Steering Gear Plant 2.
+Saginaw Steering Gear's Plant 1 also began wartime production in 1941, concentrating on ball screws that would eventually be used in the wing flaps of the Boeing B-29 Superfortress.
+Malleable Iron converted its production of Armasteel from engine components to gun parts and tank treads, while Grey Iron specialized in the production of magnesium for use in Pratt & Whitney airplane engines.

+Migration from across the country, particularly from the Southern United States, drastically increased Saginaw's population during the war years and through the 1950s.
+This population growth included the expanded presence of African Americans and Latinos in Saginaw.
+Even before the end of the war, the needs of Saginaw's growth became clear, and were met by significant investment in the city's infrastructure.
+In 1947, Saginaw and the nearby city of Midland constructed a 65 mi water supply pipeline drawing water from Whitestone Point in Lake Huron to meet the anticipated needs of the communities.
+In addition, the cities of Midland and Bay City joined with Saginaw to develop and operate an airport on the site of a former POW camp in nearby Tittabawassee Township, which eventually became MBS International Airport.